Yannnyan/BDES/README.md

 I used D3JS library to make and style graphs in the dashboard.

 # Pizza Simulator
 In this project to generate the orders, I used a simulator that opens branches as threads which each one has a worker slack number, and number of average orders which is randomly generated between a range.
 Each branch has a Producer thread and a Consumer thread.
-The producer thread is generating orders, and the consumer thread is recieving orders from the producer and working on them. when each thread finished an order, then it sends the javascript nodejs server to knowledge that the order was opened or finished. sample code for work function of a branch:
+The producer thread is generating orders, and the consumer thread is recieving orders from the producer and working on them. when each thread finished an order, then it sends the javascript nodejs server to knowledge that the order was opened or finished.</br>
+Sample code for work function of a branch:
 ```python
 def work(self):
         producer = threading.Thread(target=self.recieve_orders,name="producer thread")